Best streaming devices in 2023

 Doesn't play games in 4K

-The excellent (and actually available) Xbox Series S is $299, and is probably the best console that's also a streaming device (that you can find without dedicating your life to hunting it down).
+The excellent (and actually available) Xbox Series S is $299, and is probably the best modern consoles that can also function as a streaming device.
 While it can't render games in 4K, it can run streaming media apps such as Netflix, Disney Plus and more.
 If you know what Kodi is, you'll be happy to know you can put it on the Xbox Series S. The rest of us will be happy to know that it also supports Dolby Atmos, Dolby Vision HDR and Movies Anywhere.

 Read our full Xbox Series S review.